Quantco/datajudge/docs/development.md

 depending on the driver you'd like to use.

-Please not that running tests against Snowflake and BigQuery requires authentication to be set up properly.
+Please note that running tests against Snowflake and BigQuery requires authentication to be set up properly.